HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_templates/delete_a_content_template.md

     ![](../../../../../assets/HCL_DX_95_Practitioner_Studio_interface.png "Log in to HCL Digital Experience 9.5")

 2. Select **Web Content** menu option to access the HCL Digital Experience 9.5 Content Composer user interface.
 3. Access the content item you wish to delete.
-In this example, the content item example is obtained from **Content Composer > Web Content > Web Content Templates** site area location.
+In this example, the content item example is obtained from **Content Composer > Web Content > Web Content Templates** location.

     ![](../../../../../assets/opening_content_template_hcl_cc.png "Opening the content item")